MrBrunotte/module-five/challenges/challenge_3_placeholder/README.md

     }
 }

-2) I then extend the placeholder in the div:
+2)I then extend the placeholder in the div:

 div {
     @extend %background;
 }

-3) Now that I extended the placeholder into the div, all div's will be compiled with the background properties!
+3)Now that I extended the placeholder into the div, all div's will be compiled with the background properties!

-4) I can now add, an image into a class within the div:
+4)I can now add, an image into a class within the div:

 .article {
     background-image: url();